Wednesday, December 27, 2023

 The Soul is not actually something the existence of which is debatable, what's debatable is if it's immortal or not, yet it's clear many writers of modern fiction think it's definition is the thing certain religions say still lives when the Body dies, but it's not.
 The Greek word translated Soul is Psyche.
 Even the most Hyper-materialist ancient Greeks like the Epicureans did not dispute the Psyche existed, what they argued about was if it's immortal or not.

 Anything that has a Psyche has a Soul, anything that has Self Awareness has a Soul.
-Most important of all though, only a being with a soul could ever be suicidal.
+Most important of all though, only a being with a Soul could ever be suicidal.
 A life form running on pure animal instinct or AI programing could never develop a desire to end it's own existence.

 The concept of an AI wanting to die but being unable to act on that directly because of it's self preservation programing is an interesting idea for Sci-Fi to explore.
 But to then turn around and proclaim that entity doesn't have a Soul is absurd.